SlimBeji/Fullstack/README.md

 The first step in building a backend is to **design the data layer**—defining how data is structured, validated, and manipulated.
 A well-thought-out model setup is critical not only for development but also for testing, seeding, and consistency across different backend implementations.

-Each backend will include a `models/` folder containing several key subfolders to handle different schema use-cases.
+Each backend will include a `models/` folder containing several key subfolders:

 #### 📁 📁 Schemas

 We break down schema definitions based on their **specific purpose** in the application lifecycle: creation, seeding, reading, editing, querying...

+Each model or object will have its own schema file.

+The types of schemas defined are described below:

 ##### 📦 DB Schema